 Teaching English in Taiwan is a wonderful alternative if you want to experience traditional Chinese culture - as it intersects with Western modernism - yet feel teaching English in China isn't for you.

 Taiwan, once known as Formosa (I know this from my childhood stamp collection), is the 'other China', the one mainland China is always threaten to invade and reunify.
-Ties have become closer over the years, but there are still two Chinas, for better or for worse.
+Ties have become closer over the years only to deteriorate with the whoosh of political winds.
+There are still two Chinas, for better or for worse.

 This is a more offbeat destination, not on the usual backpacker trail across Asia, yet you'll find everything you usually find in many parts of Southeast or East Asia: great food, lush rainforests, fabulous beaches and cities that buzz with nightlife.
 People are welcoming, possibly in part because comparatively fewer Western tourists make it there.
 And don't forget the hot springs!